DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 - Regex (*String Variable*)
 - JSON (*JSON Variable*)

-For each type of schema, you must write a **Brief Description** for the variable schema you are about to define.
-For example, if I was to create define an Enum schema for a String variable that controlled a user greeting message on a sign up page, a sample description could be “Greeting options for sign-up page.”
+Each schema type requires  a **Brief Description**.
+For example, when defining an Enum schema for a String variable that's meant for a greeting message on a sign up page, a sample description could be “Greeting options for sign-up page.”

 You also must set an **Example Value**.
 The example value will be used as the initial value for each variation when adding this variable to a feature.